accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/rgaa/glossaire/media-temporel-type-son-video-et-synchronise.md

 Time-based media can be broadcast in real time or offered for playback asynchronously (pre-recorded media).

 Note 1: animated gifs and image animations created using JavaScript or CSS are not considered to be time-based media.

-Note 2: the `<bgsound>` element is specific to Internet Explorer and should not be used.